Skip to main content

 A traditional Canadian stone-and-timber watermill at dawn beside a clear running river, mid-restoration — new cedar fitted beside weathered beams, scaffolding still in place, hand tools on a workbench, deep forest rising behind.

-PF TECH didn't start at a whiteboard.
-It started in a filing cabinet.
+PF TECH started in a filing cabinet.

 My first job in the non-profit sector was in 2013 — not the 1990s.
 A member of my team was printing every email he received, including every reply in the chain, every single time a new message arrived.
 He was filing the printouts physically, in cabinet after cabinet, row after row.
-This was not one eccentric person in one unusual organization.
-It was a pattern I would see, in one form or another, across every organization I worked with for the next two decades.
+This was not one eccentric person in one unusual organisation.
+It was a pattern I would see, in one form or another, across every organisation I worked with for the next two decades.

 01·Chapter